saadzaardar/hello-world/README.md

 Sudani

 Hello.
- I am Saad from Sudan from and I am here to learn
+ I am Saad from Sudan and I am here to learn